 Despite the name, extra light olive oil does not contain any less calories than other olive oils.
 The lighter color and flavor is what is referred to in this instance.
 It makes a great substitute to canola or vegetable oil when baking.

-How To Use Your Dipping Dish For Bread Dipping In Olive Oil
+Dipping Dish For Olive Oil Bread Dipping

 With a bread dipping dish, you can serve several oils and sauces at once.
 Place flavored oils such as fresh basil, lemon juice or roasted garlic in one of the olive oil dipping dishes to accompany the bread.